-The assessment and authorisation process detailed in this publication uses the security requirements and cloud guidance detailed in the Department of Home Affairs' Protective Security Policy Framework (PSPF), the Information Security Manual (ISM) and the Digital Transformation Agency (DTA)'s Secure Cloud Strategy.
+The assessment and authorisation process detailed in this publication uses the security requirements and cloud guidance detailed in the Department of Home Affairs' Protective Security Policy Framework (PSPF) and the Information Security Manual (ISM).
 These documents provide the requirements and controls for cloud consumers to use in the assessment of the CSP, its cloud services and a cloud consumer's own systems.